California HealthCare Foundation – Supporting ideas and innovations to improve health care for all Californians.

 California Maternal Data Center

-To reverse these trends, improve care, and inform decisionmaking, California's payers, providers, and patients need timely information about the quality of maternity care being delivered.
-The California Maternal Quality Care Collaborative (CMQCC), a nonprofit stakeholder group with expertise in evaluating variation in the quality of maternity care and leading hospital quality improvement programs, aims to fill this gap.
+To reverse these trends, improve care, and inform decisionmaking, California’s payers, providers, and patients need timely information about the quality of maternity care being delivered.
+The California Maternal Quality Care Collaborative (CMQCC), a nonprofit multi-stakeholder group with expertise in evaluating variation in the quality of maternity care and leading hospital quality improvement programs, aims to fill this gap.

-In 2011, the CMQCC established the California Maternal Data Center (CMDC) to collect data on maternity care practices and generate clinically meaningful metrics that will be:
+In 2011, CMQCC established the California Maternal Data Center (CMDC) to collect data on maternity care practices and generate clinically meaningful metrics that will be:

 1. Reported back to providers in rapid-cycle fashion to motivate care improvements